IBM/data-prep-kit/transforms/transform-conventions.md

 for ease-of-use/readability command line use, logging, etc.  This is not required, but strongly recommended.

+## Building the docker image
+Generally to build a docker image, each project has the following
+* `Dockerfile`,
+* `requirements.txt`, `src`
+* `src` directory containing the transform source.
+This is usually copied into the image.
+* `Makefile` - defines the DOCKER_IMAGE_NAME and DOCKER_IMAGE_VERSION and supports
+the conventional targets including `make build` that creates the image.

 ## IDE Setup
 When running in an IDE, such as PyCharm, the following are generally assumed:
 * Build the venv using `make venv` and add this as a virtual environment to the IDE's project.